 I had gathered an abundance of insights; Patterns were beginning to emerge.

-I kept asking questions and strewing provocations in smaller ways, but it was time distill my learnings so far.
+I kept asking questions and strewing provocations in smaller ways, but it was time to distill my learnings so far.

 Documentation is not only an essential practice for guiding future projects, but also an elegant and powerful tool I use to process big questions.
 I begin by creating the loose framework of a proposed story: it’s a first draft, and the aim is to jump start the distilling process.